 The CLDE Department supports students who speak a language and are from a culture other than English and American.

 Curriculum, Instruction, Assessment

-The RDA Department provides dynamic curricula, valid and reliable assessments, and quality professional development that all lead to effective instruction to prepare every student for any college or career.
+The CIA Department provides dynamic curricula, valid and reliable assessments, and quality professional development that all lead to effective instruction to prepare every student for any college or career.

 Our team provides support to teachers, administrators, and other district personnel in order to create a personalized learning environment with improved student achievement.
 Specifically, the team will be responsible for providing leadership in instructional technology, innovative educational practices, information literacy, curriculum support, and staff technology training district-wide.

 The RDA Department supports schools by providing expertise, information, and analysis of student achievement for the purpose of teacher evaluation; develops, publishes, and distributes descriptive and statistical information analyzing student achievement data from both the state and district assessments; interprets and disseminates school accountability reports and summaries for the district.
 RDA also provides formative and summative program evaluations to schools and district policymakers to facilitate the decision-making process.

 The Department of Special Education plans and delivers programming for students who have a diagnosed difference making them eligible for additional support.
 HSD2 works through center-based programs to serve students with greater differences.